 There Are Laws on Your Side

 Many patients who are undergoing treatment for cancer are protected by federal laws.
 The Americans with Disabilities Act, The Family and Medical Leave Act, and The Consolidated Omnibus Reconciliation Act (COBRA) are just a few of the laws that offer protection for cancer patients and those experiencing chronic, life-limiting illness.
 Become familiar with these laws, and the protections they provide.

 For more information about the federal laws that can help cancer patients and their families, two resources that offer additional information are the Cancer Legal Resource Center and Cancer and Careers.

 An Oncology Social Worker Can Help

 Again, the decision to continue or discontinue your work as a result of a cancer diagnosis is a personal one.
 Regardless of the circumstances, however, consider contacting an experienced oncology social worker.
 An oncology social worker can be your ally in navigating the emotional and practical complexities that surround this issue.

-Within the MedStar Georgetown Cancer Network, we have social workers, doctors and specialists who can provide you with support, information and resources.
+Within the MedStar Georgetown Cancer Institute, we have social workers, doctors and specialists who can provide you with support, information and resources.
 Yes, a cancer diagnosis is disruptive, difficult and confusing – but you don't need to go through it alone.
 As a team, we work to make your treatment and its impact on your personal life as functional as possible.